-Each visitor also can watch Doraemon’s short movie in the theater.
+Each visitor can also watch Doraemon’s short movie in the theater.

 Don’t forget to play at the outdoor garden area too where you can find a magic pink door a.k.a ‘Pintu Kemana Saja’ from Doraemon where he always uses it to go anywhere.
 I wish I have this magic door so I can travel to Japan everyday!!
 Make sure you take picture as much as you can!!

 You can order heavy meal or some snacks/dessert at Museum Cafe inside the Museum.
-Their food are more expensive than usual cafe meal we had at Tokyo, but it is worth it, all of the menus are really appealing with kawaii cute and creative decoration, it’s definitely feast for the eyes and tummy.
+Their food are more expensive than usual cafe meal we had in Tokyo, but it is worth it, all of the menus are really appealing with kawaii cute and creative decoration, it’s definitely feast for the eyes and tummy.

-You will find a lot of character in their dish such as a bowl of Ramen topped with nori that looks like Suneo, Pork Cutlet Rice Bowl with huge Giant face on top, etc.
+You will find a lot of characters in their dish such as a bowl of Ramen topped with nori that looks like Suneo, Pork Cutlet Rice Bowl with huge Giant face on top, etc.